kapeed54/Online-Book-Store-With-Recommendation-System/README.md

 ---

-🚀 **Now anyone cloning the project can set it up smoothly without errors!**
+🚀 **Now the setup steps are logically ordered and easier to follow!**

 This **README format is perfect for GitHub** and blends the original **project introduction** with the **updated setup instructions**.

 Let me know if you want any final tweaks before committing this! 🎯